dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ### AWS Fargate

-What if you didn't want to manage contrainer clusters at all?
+What if you didn't want to manage container clusters at all?
 AWS may just have a solution for that as well.
 [AWS Fargate](https://aws.amazon.com/blogs/aws/aws-fargate/) is a service that they announced today that can deploy and manage containers for you so you don't have to manage any of the underlying architecture.

 ![AWS Fargate](https://cdn.auth0.com/blog/aws-reinvent-2017/fargate.jpg)